How to protect your brand in SEM with Google Trademarks and Microsoft Ads

 So, protecting the brand has become a little more complicated.
 Difficult, but not impossible.
 There are still things an advertiser can do to protect their brand in Google Ads:

 - Register the brand name in Google Trademarks: We’ve already seen that it’s not fool proof and that resellers and other websites could potentially continue to use the name in their ads.
 But we can limit this third-party usage.
-To do this, submit a Google Ads Trademark Consult form, requesting registration of the band name within the Trademarks section of Google.
+To do this, submit a Google Ads Trademark Consult form, requesting registration of the brand name within the Trademarks section of Google.
 This involves providing Google with a fair amount of data relating to brand registration, ownership, etc.

 It is important to note that, in order to protect your trademark in a particular market, it must be registered in that market.
 Within the European Union and the European Free Trade Association (EFTA), the process is relatively simple: if a trademark is registered in Spain, extending that protection to the rest of the “EU member markets” is easy.
 It gets a little more complicated when we talk about countries outside the EU, so we always advise you to check the specific details for the market in which you want to apply for trademark protection.